 Unemployment, splitting up, and spousal income replacement

-In this study, the consequences of unemployment for a Swedish sample of couples are analyzed.
-The purpose is to estimate the possible income replacement that a spouse can provide.
+In this study, the consequences of unemployment for a Swedish sample of couples are analysed.
+The purpose is to estimate the possible income replacement that a female/male spouse can provide.
 Unemployment can also affect the probability that the couples split up.
-Since not all couples remain in the analysis, a potential selection problem can occur.
-To deal with this problem, and also to take care of unobserved heterogeneity, a sample selection model for panel data is estimated.
-The results indicate that it is necessary to take into account the selection problem.
-A period in unemployment is found to be correlated with a higher female income only in the case of men who earned a fairly high income before becoming unemployed.
-Women who earned a fairly low income and were subject to a long period of unemployment are found to be compensated by a higher male income.
+As not all couples remain in the analysis, a potential selection problem can occur.
+To deal with this problem, and also to handle unobserved heterogeneity, a sample selection model for panel data is estimated.
+Unemployment is not found to be correlated with a higher spousal income.

 Place, publisher, year, edition, pages